Zamiell/isaac-achievement-randomizer/docs/about.md

   - The Ascent
   - Greed Mode
 - Isaac is guaranteed to unlock both The Chest & Dark Room from one of his easier objectives.
-- The rest of the places can be randomly unlocked from any objective.
+- The rest can be randomly unlocked from any objective.

 ### Challenges